TEAMMATES/teammates/devdocs/process.md

 Role: PM

   * Review the code for maintainability and style
-  * Ensure appropriate header comments and expected standards are followed
-    * the standards used in TEAMMATES are available at [Readme](../README.md) under the *Supplementary documents* section
-  * If any of the above are not OK,
+  * If the above is not OK,
     * Change the issue status to `s.Ongoing`
   * If the code is OK on all aspects,
     * Change issue status to `s.mergeApproved`